Redestros/CleanArchitecture/README.md

 - **APIs**: Controllers and endpoints to expose application functionality.
 - **Service Registration**: Configuration for dependency injection and service setup.

+## Design Decisions

+### Use Cases Project and Repositories

+The Use Cases project relies on repositories to write and retrieve data.
+The Core project exposes two kinds of repositories:

+- **IRepository<T>**: This repository interface is primarily dedicated to write operations but can also include retrieve methods.
+- **IReadRepository<T>**: This repository interface is dedicated to pure read operations.
+It leverages specifications to encapsulate query logic, ensuring that read operations are efficient and maintainable.

+### Repository Interfaces

+- **IRepository<T>**:
+    - Primarily handles create, update, and delete operations.
+    - Can include read methods if needed, but its main focus is on write operations.

+- **IReadRepository<T>**:
+    - Dedicated to handling read operations.
+    - Utilizes specifications to define queries, which promotes reusability and separation of concerns in data retrieval logic.

 ## Getting Started